conda-forge/conda-forge.github.io/src/orga/governance.rst

   core, part of staged-recipes, or maintainers.
 This includes first time contributors, collaborators, and funders.
 They have no special rights within the conda-forge organization itself.
+* **emeritus-core:** Core members that are inactive (commits, GitHub comments/issues/reviews, and voting on polls) in the past year will be asked if they want to become emeritus-core developers.
+They can still vote and be back to active core anytime, the only difference is that emeritus-core will not count as the total core members when computing the necessary votes a poll need to pass.

 Sub-Teams
 ---------